 PRO: The Titans selected Heisman Trophy winner Derrick Henry in the second round of the 2016 NFL Draft out of the University of Alabama.
 The 6-foot-3-inch, 247-pounder is a powerful, downhill runner who displays tremendous speed and balance.
-He averaged a team-best 4.3 yards per carry and scored 10 rushing touchdowns during his first two NFL seasons.
+He racked up 2,293 rushing yards and scored 22 rushing touchdowns during his first three NFL seasons, including his first career 1,000-yard season in 2018.
 At Alabama, the Heisman Trophy winner set numerous school and SEC records while leading his team to a National Championship in 2015.

 • In 2017, Henry led the Titans with 744 rushing yards on 176 carries, and he rushed for five touchdowns for the second consecutive season.

 • In the team’s Wild Card playoff victory at Kansas City on Jan.
 6, 2018, Henry recorded a franchise postseason record of 191 scrimmage yards (156 rushing, 35 receiving), breaking a 57-year-old postseason record set on Jan.
 1, 1961, when Billy Cannon had 178 scrimmage yards against the Los Angeles Chargers.
 Henry’s 156 rushing yards ranked second in franchise postseason history (162 by Eddie George on Jan.
 16, 2000).

 • In 2016, Henry rushed for 490 yards and five touchdowns to become the third rookie for the franchise in the “Titans era” to score at least five touchdowns in a season, joining Vince Young (seven rushing touchdowns in 2006) and Chris Johnson (nine rushing and one receiving in 2008).